Abhishek-kr61/Localrepo/README.md

 #Way to learn git
-#i am happy to learn git through apna college
+#i am happy to learn git